 SCHUFA Reform 2026: How the New NextGen Score Works

 On March 17, 2026, SCHUFA replaced its legacy scoring models with the NextGen Score 1.0.
-For the first time, the 12 criteria that determine your creditworthiness are publicly disclosed, each with a maximum point value.
-This guide breaks down every criterion, explains who benefits, and shows you how to improve your score.
+For the first time, the 12 criteria behind your creditworthiness are public, each with a maximum point value.
+This guide goes beyond the mechanics: it explains what the reform means for your own loan and rate prospects, which criteria you can actually move, and how to build a strong score as a newcomer to Germany.

 Key Takeaways

-• Most people unaffected: About 83% of consumers stay in the same score category.
-Roughly 9% improve, 8% see a small decline.
+- Most people unaffected: According to SCHUFA, about 83% of consumers stay in the same score category.
+Roughly 9% improve, 8% see a small decline, usually by just one category.

-• Shorter deletion (separate reform): Since January 1, 2025, paid debts can be removed after 18 months instead of 36 months, if conditions are met.
+- Shorter deletion (separate reform): Since January 1, 2025, a single paid default can drop after 18 months instead of 36, if conditions are met.
+Insolvency discharge data now clears after 6 months.

 Why SCHUFA Changed Its Scoring System

 Two rulings by the European Court of Justice set the stage.
-In December 2023, the ECJ decided in case C-634/21 that SCHUFA scoring qualifies as automated individual decision-making under GDPR Article 22.
-That ruling meant consumers gained the right to know how their score is calculated, not just what it is.
+On December 7, 2023, the ECJ decided in case C-634/21 that SCHUFA scoring qualifies as automated individual decision-making under GDPR Article 22.
+The court did not ban scoring.
+It established that consumers have a right to meaningful information about the logic involved, not just the final number.

-SCHUFA responded by developing the NextGen Score 1.0, publicly disclosing its 12 criteria and their maximum point values.
-The company rolled out the new model to business partners starting in late 2025, and switched all consumer-facing scores on March 17, 2026.
-According to SCHUFA, the new model uses the same underlying data but weights it differently, which is why most consumers (about 83 percent) see no meaningful change.
+SCHUFA responded with the NextGen Score 1.0, publishing its 12 criteria and their maximum point values.
+The company rolled the model out to business partners in late 2025 and switched all consumer-facing scores on March 17, 2026.
+SCHUFA says the new model draws on the same underlying data but weights it differently, which is why most consumers, about 83 percent by its own figures, see no meaningful change.

 The 12 Scoring Criteria and Their Point Values

-Each criterion contributes a maximum number of points to your total score.
+Each criterion contributes a maximum number of points to your total score, which runs from 100 to 999.
 A higher total means a better creditworthiness rating.
 Payment defaults are by far the most influential factor, carrying more than twice the weight of the next criterion.
+One nuance the table cannot show: if you have an open, unpaid default, SCHUFA does not calculate a score at all.

 Source: Finanztip (citing SCHUFA data), SCHUFA Newsroom.
 Point values represent the maximum contribution each criterion can make to your total score.